Blake Shelton Says ‘The Voice’ Is ‘Not The Same’ Since Gwen Stefani Replaced Adam Levine

 He then joked, “And trust me, Kelly and I butt heads just as much as Adam and I did.”

-Notably, Gwen will be waving bye bye to the show at the end of Season 17 as Jonas Brothers singer Nick Jonas is set to replace her as a coach on Season 18.
-Blake admitted that he’s made it known to producers that he didn’t want to see his girlfriend go, as the rest of the panel will remain the same.
+Notably, Gwen will be leaving the show at the end of Season 17 as Jonas Brothers singer Nick Jonas is set to replace her as a coach on Season 18.
+Blake admitted that he’s made it known to the show’s producers that he didn’t want to see his girlfriend go, as the rest of the panel will remain the same.

 “I’ve made it known I don’t ever want her to leave, but I also know, at the same time, the show needs to keep reinventing itself,” he said, “and the only way to do that is to change coaches out every season a little bit.
 As long as it’s not me!”